DNS Firewall: Overview & Setup

 • Secondary: 2620:10a:8055::2

-To enable roaming, simply enable the Roaming toggle once the DNS Firewall's on-network protection is enabled.
+To enable roaming protection alongside on-network protection, simply enable the Roaming toggle once the DNS Firewall's on-network protection is enabled.

 Can I use roaming without On-Network protection?